backupbrew/switchbrew/Filesystem services.md

 | 1   | ClearFsPermissions            | u32 PID to clear                                                                                                                                                    |                                                                                                                                    |
 | 256 | SetEnabledProgramVerification | bool enabled                                                                                                                                                        |                                                                                                                                    |

+## SetEnabledProgramVerification

+Seems to sets a global flag to inputval & 1.

+When the flag is zero, it will set ret=0 instead of ret={error} when verifying a RSA signature fails.
+This RSA signature seems to be the signature in the [NPDM](NPDM.md "wikilink") ACID.
+It then skips verifying what seems to be the second signature in the [NCA header](NCA%20Format.md "wikilink").
+Note that if verifying the NPDM(?) signature is successful, and verifying that second signature fails, it will throw an error and abort.

 # fsp-srv

 | Cmd  | Name                                                                                   |